treyhucks1179/treyhucks1179.github.io/README.md

 # treyhucks1179.github.io

 # About Me
-* Albert Walter Hucks III
+* Trey Hucks
+* Wildland Firefighter
+* Born and Raised in N.C.
 * awhucks@my.waketech.edu
 * This repository serves as the final product of a lab meant to familiarize students with GitHub
 * This repository was created by the following steps